Liquefied natural gas: Commercial operations in the United States

 The East Ohio Gas Company built a full-scale commercial LNG plant in Cleveland, Ohio, in 1940 just after a successful pilot plant built by its sister company, Hope Natural Gas Company of West Virginia.
 This was the first such plant in the world.
 Originally it had three spheres, approximately 63 feet in diameter containing LNG at −260 F. Each sphere held the equivalent of about 50 e6cufoot of natural gas.
 A fourth tank, a cylinder, was added in 1942.
 It had an equivalent capacity of 100 e6cufoot of gas.
 The plant operated successfully for three years.
 The stored gas was regasified and put into the mains when cold snaps hit and extra capacity was needed.
 This precluded the denial of gas to some customers during a cold snap.

 The Cleveland plant failed on October 20, 1944, when the cylindrical tank ruptured, spilling thousands of gallons of LNG over the plant and nearby neighborhood.
 The gas evaporated and caught fire, which caused 130 fatalities.
 The fire delayed further implementation of LNG facilities for several years.
 However, over the next 15 years new research on low-temperature alloys, and better insulation materials, set the stage for a revival of the industry.
 It restarted in 1959 when a U.S. World War II Liberty ship, the Methane Pioneer, converted to carry LNG, made a delivery of LNG from the U.S. Gulf Coast to energy-starved Great Britain.
 In June 1964, the world's first purpose-built LNG carrier, the Methane Princess, entered service.
 Soon after that a large natural gas field was discovered in Algeria.
 International trade in LNG quickly followed as LNG was shipped to France and Great Britain from the Algerian fields.
-One more important attribute of LNG had now been exploited.
-Once natural gas was liquefied it could not only be stored more easily, but it could be transported.
-Thus energy could now be shipped over the oceans via LNG the same way it was shipped in the form of oil.